UVA Logo

 UVA Seal Logo

-The graphic symbol has a threefold function: it represents the educational organization to the outside world, an identification mark, and a unifying sign.
-The logo includes two basic UVA elements: the Rotunda symbol (graphic icon) and text caption (writing).
+The graphic symbol has three functions: representing the educational organization to the outside world, being an identification mark, and being a unifying sign.
+The logo includes two basic UVA elements: the Rotunda symbol (graphic icon) and a text caption (writing).

-The architectural object is based on the concept of Thomas Jefferson.
+The architectural object is based on Thomas Jefferson’s concept.
 The Rotunda was modeled after the Roman Pantheon, which had a perfectly round shape.
-In his sketch, the author presented the idea of a unifying circle – the intention to create a state university that would serve as a model for future generations.
-This is confirmed by 13 stars arranged in a semicircle, which represent 13 states.
+In his sketch, the author presented the idea of a unifying circle—the intention to create a state university that would serve as a model for future generations.
+This is confirmed by 13 stars arranged in a semicircle representing 13 states.

-The text part consists of the name the University of Virginia and is based on unique typography.
-But the traditional Adobe Caslon font has its characteristics here.
-It has several hand-made letter connections: between “V” and “E,” “T” and “Y,” “f” and “V.” Moreover, “T” is reduced in width to create a harmonious visual balance with the rest of the signs.
-At the same time, the logo uses other capital letters, not those that the author of the font originally proposed.
+The text part consists of the name of the University of Virginia and is based on unique typography.
+However, the traditional Adobe Caslon font has its characteristics.
+It has several hand-made letter connections: between “V” and “E,” “T” and “Y,” “f” and “V.” Moreover, “T” is reduced in width to create a harmonious visual balance with the other signs.
+At the same time, the logo uses other capital letters, not those that the font’s author originally proposed.
 The custom “of” layout makes the logo innovative.

 UVA: Interesting Facts